sparkflows/writing-new-node/README.md

 IntelliJ can be downloaded from https://www.jetbrains.com/idea/

     Add the scala plugin into IntelliJ.
-    Import fire-examples as a Maven project into IntelliJ.
+    Import writing-new-node as a Maven project into IntelliJ.

 ## Developing with Eclipse